Contragredient representations and characterizing the local Langlands correspondence

 Return now to the setting of general real groups.
 The space $\X_0$ of conjugacy classes of L-homomorphisms parametrizes L-packets of representations.
 By introducing some extra data we obtain a space $\X$ which parametrizes irreducible representations \cite{abv}.
 Roughly speaking $\X$ is the set of conjugacy classes of pairs $(\phi,\chi)$ where $\phi\in\X_0$ and $\chi$ is a character of the component group of $\Cent_{\ch G}(\phi(W_\R))$.
 It is natural to ask for the involution of $\X$ induced by the contragredient.

-On the other hand, it is possible to formulate and prove an analogue of Theorem \ref{t:hermitian} for general real groups, in terms of an anti-holomorphic involution of $\LG$.
-Also, the analogue of Theorem \ref{t:hermitian} holds in the p-adic case.
+On the other hand, it is possible to formulate and prove an analogue of Theorem \ref{t:hermitian} for general real groups, in terms of an antiholomorphic involution of $\LG$.
+Also, the analogue of Theorem \ref{t:hermitian} holds in the $p$-adic case.
 All of these topics require more machinery.
 In an effort to keep the presentation as elementary as possible we defer them to later papers.

-This paper is a complement to \cite{realChevalley}, which considers the action of the Chevalley involution of $G$, rather than $\LG$.
+This paper is a complement to \cite{real_chevalley}, which considers the action of the Chevalley involution of $G$, rather than $\LG$.
 See Remark \ref{r:dual}.

 We thank Kevin Buzzard for asking about the contragredient on the level of L-parameters.
+We also thank the referee for carefully reading the paper and making number of suggestions, such as changing the title, which substantially improved the exposition.

 \sec{The Chevalley Involution} We discuss the Chevalley involution.
-This is well known, but for the convenience of the reader we give complete details.
+This is well known, although there isn't a good reference for all of the details we need (Chevalley cites the existence of this automorphism without proof in \cite{chevalley_simples}*{page 23}).
+For the convenience of the reader we give complete details.
 We also discuss a similar involution of $W_\R$.

 Throughout this paper $G$ is a connected, reductive algebraic group.
 We may identify it with its complex points, and write $G(\C)$ on occasion to emphasize this point of view.
-For $x\in G$ write $\int(x)$ for the inner automorphism $\int(x)(g)=xgx\inv$.
+For $x\in G$ write $\iNT(x)$ for the inner automorphism $\iNT(x)(g)=xgx\inv$.

 \begin{proposition} Fix a Cartan subgroup $H$ of $G$.
 There is an automorphism $C$ of $G$ satisfying $C(h)=h\inv$ for all $h\in H$.
-For any such automorphism $C^2=1$, and, for every semisimple element $g$, $C(g)$ is conjugate to $g\inv$.
+For any such automorphism $C^2=1$, and, for every semisimple element $g\in G$, $C(g)$ is conjugate to $g\inv$.

-Suppose $C_1,C_2$ are two such automorphisms defined with respect to Cartan subgroups $H_1$ and $H_2$.
+Suppose $C_1$ and $C_2$ are two such automorphisms defined with respect to Cartan subgroups $H_1$ and $H_2$.
 Then $C_1$ and $C_2$ are conjugate by an inner automorphism of $G$. \end{proposition}

 The proof uses {\em based root data} and {\em pinnings}.
 For background see \cite{springer_book}.
 Fix a Borel subgroup $B$ of $G$, and a Cartan subgroup $H\subset B$.
 Let $X^*(H), X_*(H)$ be the character and co-character lattices of $H$, respectively.
 Let $\Pi,\ch\Pi$ be the sets of simple roots, respectively simple co-roots, defined by $B$.